appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 TODO: Maybe add the monitor domain.

-At the end of the deploying the Appcircle server, you will create DNS record according to the ingress objects of the Kubernetes on your DNS service provider.
+Upon completing the deployment of the Appcircle server, you will need to create DNS records based on the ingress objects defined in Kubernetes.
+This should be done through your DNS service provider to ensure proper routing and accessibility.

 ### SSL/TLS Certificate

-You should deploy the Appcircle server with a SSL/TLS certificate for security reasons.
+Modern technologies and best practices require secure communication to protect data from potential threats and ensure user privacy.
+Therefore, deploying the Appcircle server with an SSL/TLS certificate is essential.

-Create an SSL/TLS certificate that covers all @TODO: Update if required -> nine domain names mentioned in the [Domain Name](#domain-name) section in the alternative subject name extension of the certificate.
+Ensure the certificate covers the main domain and all relevant subdomains outlined in the [domain name](#domain-name) section, safeguarding data integrity and confidentiality.

-You should configure Appcircle server with a fullchain certificate.
+Additionally, configure the Appcircle server with a fullchain certificate, which should include the leaf (or app) certificate, intermediate certificates, and the root certificate, establishing a complete and trusted certificate chain.

 ### Kubernetes cluster